MGonzales26/Tea-Time/README.md

   "subscription_id": "1"
 }
 ```
-The response will a `204` status code.
+The response will be a `204` status code.

 ---
 `GET /api/v1/customer/:id/subscriptions`